berubejd/mod-playerbots-characters/README.md

 # Playerbots Characters (PBC)

-This is an [AzerothCore](https://www.azerothcore.org) module built around [mod-playerbots](https://github.com/mod-playerbots/mod-playerbots), breathing new life into bots by turning them into true in-game characters — companions with personality, memory, and relationships.
+This is an [AzerothCore](https://www.azerothcore.org) module built around [mod-playerbots](https://github.com/mod-playerbots/mod-playerbots), breathing new life into bots by turning them into true in-game characters — companions with pre-defined personalities, memory, and relationships.
 Heavily inspired by [mod-ollama-chat](https://github.com/DustinHendrickson/mod-ollama-chat), but taking a different, more complex approach — focusing on the roleplaying experience rather than emulating real WoW players.

+Think old Bioware games with companions — that's the core idea.
+The intended use is a fresh start at low rates with a full party of altbots playing alongside you, developing their own stories as you progress through the game together.

 ## How It Works